-Little did we know that the time that our son’s sleep disorder was being disguised as ADHD or a behavior problem.
+Little did we know at the time that our son’s sleep disorder was being disguised as ADHD or a behavior problem.

 Let me start at the beginning before diving right into ADHD and sleep apnea…